 a) Metals, due to their crystalline structure and the presence of "free electrons," are the most common and efficient conductors.
 The free electrons can easily move within the lattice of metal atoms, enabling a continuous flow of electric charge.

 b) Conductors exhibit high electrical conductivity, which means they offer minimal resistance to the movement of electric charges.
-This property is crucial for efficient energy transmission and utilization in various applications.
+This property is crucial for efficient energy transmission and utilisation in various applications.

 c) Some liquid solutions containing ions, such as acids, bases, and salts, can also conduct electricity due to the mobility of charged particles within the solution.